Sandbach: Secondary schools

 Sandbach School was founded as a parish charity school for boys in 1677.
 The school became a grammar school for boys after 1955.
 In 1979 the school became an independent comprehensive boys school, with charitable status, funded by Cheshire Local Education Authority but controlled by a board of governors.
 In September 2011, Sandbach School became a free school, one of the first free schools to be established in England.
 The school also contains a sixth form which is open to both boys and girls.

 Within Sandbach there is also a girls comprehensive school, Sandbach High.
 It was originally the town's mixed secondary modern when Sandbach School served as the boys' grammar school, but has been a single-sex comprehensive since 1979.
 It now has a college attached to it, which accepts boys as well as girls and offers a more vocational side of education along with A levels.

 Cadets

 1873 (Sandbach) Squadron is the local squadron of the Air Training Corps.
-Founded in 1952, it is part of Staffordshire Wing and the West Midlands Reserve Forces.
+Founded in 1952, it is part of Greater Manchester Wing, having formerly been a part of both Cheshire and Staffordshire Wings.
 Cadets here parade twice a week; Wednesdays and Fridays from 19:15 to 21:30.
-The squadron usually parades about 20–30 cadets per parade night.
+The squadron usually parades about 30–40 cadets per parade night.